rkdud007/blog/content/mini-storage-proofs.md

 The intended audience of this post is someone who wants to understand storage proof in a handy way with more detailed code as an example.

 This blog post is based on a personal project `mini-storage-proofs`.
 The goal is to simplify the whole workflow with minimum implementation from accessing data on a chain in a trust-less way.
 Check out [the full code here](https://github.com/rkdud007/mini-storage-proofs).
+Also check out the talk [video](https://youtu.be/2GHI0Y92Vfg) explained with this project.

 ## What are storage proofs